wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/templates-governance-policies/includes/3-templates.md

 This flow is also configured to run daily and there is a variable called reportingPeriod that can be modified.
-This value indicates the number of days back that the flow should evaluate when looking for new apps, flows and connectors.
-The default value is -7 which means that this flow will look for new assets created in the past 7 days.
+This value indicates the number of days back that the flow should evaluate when looking for new apps, flows, and connectors.
+The default value is -7, which means that this flow will look for new assets created in the past seven days.

 ![configure flow](../media/9-configure-flow.png)

-When we run this flow, a report will be generated that identifies every new flow, app and connector that has been created in our tenant over the past seven days.
+When we run this flow, a report will be generated that identifies every new flow, app, and connector that has been created in our tenant over the past seven days.
 Depending upon how many environments and apps/flows you have in your tenant, this flow may take several minutes to complete execution.